 This gearbox arrived loosely packed in a single box.
-The input shaft was damaged as it easily broke through the wall of the box during shipping.
+The input shaft was damaged as it easily broke through the box during shipping.
 See below for package ideas that will prevent damage.

 Please follow these easy steps to package and ship your gearbox, pump or cores to PowerSteering.com